Find an HMO doctor

 - Allergy injections

-- Prescription coverage (as allowed under the member’s medication rider)
+- Prescription coverage as allowed under the member’s Prescription Medication Rider

 Choosing your primary care physician (PCP)